-- Ambition for all our pupils; - Meeting the needs of all our pupils from their individual starting points, building sequentially on prior learning; - We recognise that every child has a range of different strengths, interests and learning styles; - All children should have self-belief and experience success in FL.
+- Ambition for all our pupils. - Meeting the needs of all our pupils from their individual starting points, building sequentially on prior learning. - We recognise that every child has a range of different strengths, interests and learning styles. - All children should have self-belief and experience success in FL.

-- All children should have a balanced education in FL which covers a range of topics which are useful and relevant. - All children should have the opportunity to talk, write and read in German. - All children should be given opportunities to share their learning with others, both orally and in writing. - Cross-curricular links should be made between FL and other areas of the curriculum to be able to draw comparisons.
+- All children should have a balanced education in FL which covers a range of topics which are useful and relevant. - All children should have the opportunity to talk, write and read in French. - All children should be given opportunities to share their learning with others, both orally and in writing.